chushi-io/tofu-exec/CONTRIBUTING.md

 ## Testing

-We aim for full test coverage of all Terraform CLI commands implemented in `tfexec`, with as many combinations of command-line options as possible.
+We aim for full test coverage of all Tofu CLI commands implemented in `tfexec`, with as many combinations of command-line options as possible.
 New command implementations will not be merged without both unit and end-to-end tests.

 ### Environment variables

 The following environment variables can be set during testing:

- - `TFEXEC_E2ETEST_VERSIONS`: When set to a comma-separated list of version strings, this overrides the default list of Terraform versions for end-to-end tests, and runs those tests against only the versions supplied.
+ - `TFEXEC_E2ETEST_VERSIONS`: When set to a comma-separated list of version strings, this overrides the default list of Tofu versions for end-to-end tests, and runs those tests against only the versions supplied.
- - `TFEXEC_E2ETEST_TERRAFORM_PATH`: When set to the path of a valid local Terraform executable, only tests appropriate to that executable's version are run.
+ - `TFEXEC_E2ETEST_TERRAFORM_PATH`: When set to the path of a valid local Tofu executable, only tests appropriate to that executable's version are run.
 No other versions are downloaded or run.
 Note that this means that tests using `runTestWithVersions()` will only run if the test version matches the local executable exactly.

 If both of these environment variables are set, `TFEXEC_E2ETEST_TERRAFORM_PATH` takes precedence, and any other versions specified in `TFEXEC_E2ETEST_VERSIONS` are ignored.